How To Apply For The FAFSA

-Once you have your FSA ID, you can begin the FAFSA online or via the app.
+Once you have your FSA ID, you can begin applying for the FAFSA online or via the app.
 Choose the form you’d like to complete most likely the upcoming school year, and begin filling out the student demographic section.
 This section asks for your information, such as your name, age, and date of birth.

 You’ll also be prompted to enter the schools you’re interested in attending.
 Make sure to enter all schools you are considering so that you get the maximum aid you’re entitled to receive from each one.